rsobash/webplot/README.md

 ### Installation

-Use environment.yaml to create conda environment.
+Create conda environment described in environment.yaml.

 Use f2py3 to install vert2cell.